 Global markets reacted accordingly.
 With the world’s biggest economy starting the year with a calamity of this size, the rest of the world followed suit.

 One Week, Two Circuit Breakers for Chinese Shares

-The 4th trading day of the year saw history repeat when the Chinese markets were suspended once again.
+The 4th trading day of the year saw history repeat when the Chinese markets were halted once again.
 However, this time the effects were much more significant.

 The total decline of the CSI 300, a tracker for the Shanghai and Shenzhen exchanges, tallied at 12% since year-start.
-The rest of the world was also much more greatly affected with the Hang Seng falling by 3.1% and the Nikkei by 2.3%.
+The rest of the world was also affected with the Hang Seng falling by 3.1% and the Nikkei by 2.3%.

-Oil prices finally succumbed to the pressure of the Chinese economy and fell to less than $33 per barrel, losing their earlier gains, further dragging down the global economy and worsening fears.
+Oil prices finally succumbed to the pressure of the Chinese economy.
+They fell to less than $33 per barrel, losing their earlier gains, further dragging down the global economy and worsening fears.
 This is the lowest they have been in 12 years.

 Government Should Play a Passive Role, Say Experts

 Another thing common to many dire times in the history of China’s economy is that its government tends to get involved in the affair.